-1. Face it: Your airline could fail
+1. Face it: Travel providers do fail

 Almost all airlines experience financial problems at one time or another.
 The industry is a competitive one and faces numerous challenges, including fluctuating fuel prices and safety issues.

 Delta, American and United have all recovered from at least one bankruptcy.

 But Monarch, Air Berlin, Primera Air and WOW Air just couldn’t make it work.
 All four, along with several other carriers, abruptly ceased operations in recent years.